 • Architecture (façade articulated or simple): The more complex the design of a building’s façade, the more time-consuming it is to restore it following damage

-• Monument protection: In the case of listed buildings, we carefully examine which components are affected and incorporate the findings into our expert reports.
+• Monument protection: We carefully check which components are affected in listed buildings and incorporate the findings into our assessments.
 This can only be achieved by recording the local conditions on site.

 • Statics: Standards and regulations are subject to constant change; it cannot be assumed that halls built according to older standards may also be reconstructed in the same way.
 Usually in such a case increased costs are the consequence

-• Insulation: Also in the field of building heat insulation there are constantly new technologies and regulations, this is also taken into account in our expert opinions.
+• Insulation: There are also constantly new technologies and regulations in the field of building thermal insulation, which are also taken into account in our evaluations

 • Consider building supervision: One factor that is often left out of the equation is services surrounding the restoration of a building, such as building inspection.
 This is absolutely necessary in order to coordinate all the trades involved and thus keep any interruption to operations as short as possible

 • Consider internal services: Own work also costs money.
 If in-house personnel contribute during design or construction, these costs are not negligible.
-We have this in mind and take these services into account in our expert opinions
+We keep this in mind and take these services into account in our valuations

 • Used machines: Often an operation can be produced faster and more efficiently with used machines.
 Prerequisite for consideration in our documents is a corresponding market and thus rapid availability of used machinery

-• Rented and leased assets: Even business equipment that is not owned by the company must be taken into account in valuation reports
+• Rental and leasing items: Business equipment that is not owned by the company must also be taken into account in valuations

 • Machinery foundations: Even if one would not suspect it, machine foundations are not a component of the building from the perspective of property insurance and are accordingly to be attributed to the furnishing value